systemd/mkosi/mkosi/resources/mkosi.md

   the host system.
 This means that from a script, you can do e.g. `dnf install vim` to install vim into the image.

-  Additionally, `mkosi-install`, `mkosi-upgrade` and `mkosi-remove` will invoke the corresponding operation of the package manager being used to built the image.
+  Additionally, `mkosi-install`, `mkosi-reinstall`, `mkosi-upgrade` and `mkosi-remove` will invoke the corresponding operation of the package manager being used to built the image.

 * `mkosi-as-caller`: This script uses `setpriv` to switch from the user `root` in the user namespace used for various build steps